albertschwarzkopf/serverless-static-website-with-contact-form/README.md

 For deploying static websites with the serverless framework do the following:

 <ol>
+<li>Set up your AWS credentials on your VM
 <li>Verify your E-Mail in AWS SES.
 This will be the sender!

 <li>If not installed, then install serverless framework: </li>